Updated for Summer 2014

 Participants who visit an emergency room or urgent care center are responsible for all costs incurred.

-Bring the participant’s insurance information, credit card authorization, parent/ guardian’s consent for treatment, medical history form and medical follow-up report.
+Bring the participant’s insurance information, credit card authorization, parent/ guardian’s consent for treatment, and medical history form.

 For medical concerns, see numbers above.